TCB13/thunder-tus-php/Readme.md

 RewriteBase /
 RewriteRule ^(.*)$ tus-server.php [L,QSA]
 ````
-Now you can go ahead an upload a using the TUS client included at `examples/client-express.php`.
+Now you can go ahead and upload a file using the TUS client included at `examples/client-express.php`.
 After the upload is finished retrieve in another script by calling:
 ````php
 $finalStorageDirectory = "/var/www/html/uploads";